rust-lang/reference/src/items/use-declarations.md

         pub mod iter {}
     }

-    use foo::example::iter; // good: foo is at crate root
+    use crate::foo::example::iter; // good: foo is at crate root
-//  use example::iter;      // bad:  example is not at the crate root
+//  use example::iter;      // bad: relative paths are not allowed without `self`
-    use self::baz::foobaz;  // good: self refers to module 'foo' use foo::bar::foobar;   // good: foo is at crate root
+    use self::baz::foobaz;  // good: self refers to module 'foo' use crate::foo::bar::foobar;   // good: foo is at crate root

     pub mod bar {
         pub fn foobar() { }